centreon/centreon-archived/doc/en/installation/from_sources.rst

 The Mysql database server should be available to complete installation (locally or not).
 MariaDB is recommended.

-After this step you should connect to Centreon to finalise the installation process.
+After this step you should connect to Centreon to finalize the installation process.
 This step is described :ref:`here <installation_web_ces>`.